Jeronics/CBR-system/README.md

 - [x] **Read fast the data**
 - [x] **Retrieve**
  - [x] Create abstract Retrieve.
- - [x] Match Iosu's implementation with the abstract case.
+ - [x] Adapt the abstract case to our problem.
 - [x] **Reuse**
  - [x] Create abstract Reuse.
- - [x] Match Iosu's implementation with the abstract case.
+ - [x] Adapt the abstract case to our problem.
 - [x] **Revise**
  - [x] Create abstract Revise.
  - [x] Adapt the abstract case to our problem.